•The secret to cool bodies and glazes is a lot of testing.

 Section: Glazes, Subsection: Low Fire

 Understanding the advantages and disadvantages of low fire ware and the chemistry of physics of the glazes and bodies used is a key factor to exploiting this type of ceramics

 Majolica (or tin glazed earthenware) is a very old pottery process that has long fascinated collectors.
 The term 'majolica' is Italian (from the port of Majorca), however, the technique was also perfected by the Spanish, French, Dutch, and Slovaks.
 It is characterized by white-glazed red earthen-ware clay decorated with over-glaze floral and other brush work designs.

-Advances in ceramic materials, kilns, and stain technology make it possible or you to produce attractive and exciting majolica-like ware today that is technically superior to any of the classic ware of the past (artistically is another matter!).
+Advances in ceramic materials, kilns, and stain technology make it possible or you to produce attractive and exciting majolica-like ware today that is technically superior to any of the classic ware of the past.
 Although the formidable challenges took hundreds of years to overcome, with a methodical approach now you can have majolica working in weeks!
-However, do not be overconfident.
-As you will see, some aspects of earthenware are much more difficult to perfect than with stoneware.
-Glaze manufacturers in the ceramic hobby market have shielded users from this complexity and we will follow suit and seek the help of the frit and stain industries to get the process working with a minimum of fuss.
+However, some aspects of earthenware are much more difficult to perfect than with stoneware.
+Glaze manufacturers in the ceramic hobby market have shielded users from this complexity, but at a cost.